Moore

 District-Level NCES Analysis

-MOORE operates 34 public schools serving 24,632 students, placing it in the mid-size range in Oklahoma.
-The school portfolio breaks down into 25 other, 6 middle, 3 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 23,567 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Cleveland County County.
+Moore operates 34 public schools serving 24,632 students, placing it in the mid-size range in Oklahoma.
+The school portfolio breaks down into 25 combined, 6 middle, 3 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Cleveland County.

-Academic infrastructure includes 3 of 34 schools offering Advanced Placement (56 AP courses district-wide), a 529.3:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 18.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 3 of 34 schools offering Advanced Placement (56 AP courses district-wide), a 393.8:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 18.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 41.3% White, 24.6% Hispanic or Latino, 8.5% African American across the district's schools.
+Its most demographically mixed campus is Westmoore Hs, with a diversity index of 76.5/100.

 Source: NCES Common Core of Data NCES Common Core of Data

-MOORE student-counselor ratio is 529:1 — high (typically associated with staffing constraints that limit per-student counselor time; CRDC data shows higher ratios cluster in larger urban systems)
+Moore student-counselor ratio is 394:1 — high (typically associated with staffing constraints that limit per-student counselor time; CRDC data shows higher ratios cluster in larger urban systems)

 Source: NCES Civil Rights Data Collection NCES Civil Rights Data Collection